bschmidt1206/gettingcleaningproject/README.md

 [4] _Use descriptive variable names_

 The dataset uses descriptive variable names.
 The variable names are taken from the 'features.txt' file.
-Please see step [1] above for details as this is where the column names are changed.
+Please see step [1] above for details since that is where the column names are changed.

 [5] _Create a new table with the mean of each variable_